Effect Samples

 Fountain

-creates the curved path that simulates the fountain's trajectory.
+moveTo()sets the initial position of the particle.relativeQuadraticBezierTo()creates the curved path that simulates the fountain's trajectory.
 The first two parameters define the control point, giving the fountain its upward arc, while the last two define the end point, determining how far and wide the particle will travel.

 The randomness in width and distance adds variability, making the fountain look more natural by altering the particles' paths dynamically.